Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 d.
 Nodes to recognize each other even when their IP, location or other profile information changes.

 <br>
 ### Workflows

 We define workflows as high level processes that requires several components to achieve a certain goal.
-Many workflows start at a GUI component triggered by the end user and spans through several Plug-ins on the same device, and in some cases jumps into other devices.
+Manny workflows start at a GUI component triggered by the end user and spans through several Plug-ins on the same device, and in some cases jumps into other devices.
 Other workflows may start directly at some Plug-ins, triggered by events happening within the same device.

 From a workflow point of view, each Plug-ins executes a certain task and is fully responsible for doing it's job.
 Workflows are a chain of tasks that may split in several paths and may span through more than one device.